 Chris Evans is ready for audiences to see him in a new light.

-Nearly a decade after making his first appearance as the noble Steve Rogers in the Marvel Cinematic Universe with the 2011 film Captain America: First Avenger, the actor appeared to put down the shield for good with this summer's epic Avengers: Endgame, the 22nd film in the MCU and Evans' ninth.
-And now, he, like the few other Avenger actors who saw their MCU road come to its end this summer, prepares to do the impossible: Chart a new path outside of the juggernaut that elevated his career to heroic heights.
+Nearly a decade after making his first appearance as the noble Steve Rogers in the Marvel Cinematic Universe with the 2011 film Captain America: First Avenger, the actor appeared to put down the shield for good with last summer's epic Avengers: Endgame, the 22nd film in the MCU and Evans' ninth.
+And now, he, like the few other Avenger actors who saw their MCU road come to its end last year, prepares to do the impossible: Chart a new path outside of the juggernaut that elevated his career to heroic heights.

-He makes his first stab at reinvention with the clever whodunnit Knives Out, in theaters today from Rian Johnson.
-In the film, which features a murderer's row of talent including Jamie Lee Curtis, Toni Collette, Daniel Craig, Don Johnson and more, Evans stars as Ransom Drysdale, the uniquely-named nephew of (and suspect in the murder of) recently deceased Harlan Thrombey (Christopher Plummer), a spoiled trust fund kid who wants for nothing—except maybe a moral compass.
+He made his first stab at reinvention last fall with the clever whodunnit Knives Out from director Rian Johnson.
+In the hit film, which featured a murderer's row of talent including Jamie Lee Curtis, Toni Collette, Daniel Craig, Don Johnson and more, Evans starred as Ransom Drysdale, the uniquely-named nephew of (and suspect in the murder of) recently deceased Harlan Thrombey (Christopher Plummer), a spoiled trust fund kid who wants for nothing—except maybe a moral compass.